bryancwilson/ImagePrecocessing_Project/README.md

     4. Create mask by clicking and dragging over desired region of foreground image.
     5. Select the "Blend Images" button.

     Note: Only two images of the same size can be used for blending.

 Bryan's Contribution:
+    Bryan wrote the gui.py script.
+This script renders a user interface that interacts with the laplacian blending function, allowing a user to upload two images for which they would like to merge.
+The user can capture a window of the foreground image that they would like to merge with the background image.
+    The merged image then appears between the two selected images and is saved in their local repository.
+    The process can be done repeatedly with various images and various window sizes.

 Henry's Contribution:
     Henry wrote the function to implement Gaussian and Laplacian pyramid.
 This function works by taking an input image and a desired number of layers for the pyramids.
 The function tests if the pyramid can have the number of desired layers, and if not creates a pyramid with the maximum number of layers possible.
 The first layer (level 0) of the gaussian pyramid is the input image, the following levels are created by applying a gaussian filter over the image and then downsampling using nearest neighbor interpolation.
 The gaussian filter is applied using the convolution function created in project 2.
 Once the Gaussian pyramid is created the Laplcian pyramid can be created.
 The top layer of the Laplacian pyramid is the top layer of the Gaussian pyramid.
 Each lower level of the Laplacian pyramid is created by taking a difference of gaussians.
 The laplacian pyramid level is created by taking the gaussian pyramid image that is one level higher, upsampling it to the size of the size of the image in the equivalent level of the gaussian pyramid and the subtracting the upsampled image from the image of the gaussian pyramid at the desired layer.
 The lower levels of the pyramid give you the higher frequency details of the image, while the higher levels provide the lower frequency details